-My family does Vietnamese spring rolls a tad bit differently.
+My family does Vietnamese spring rolls a tad bit differently in Michigan.
 They don’t come all pretty and already rolled; we grill our meat and make it during the meal.
 This is the traditional way of eating spring rolls.
 My aunt likes to use nontraditional ingredients such as mussels, squid, and fish which is what always excited me about hers.
 This time around we had two ingredients I’ve never used before: salmon and pork loin.
 At first, I wasn’t sure how this would turn out.
 I had never had salmon in spring rolls before, but I was pleasantly surprised when I took my first bite.
 The salmon was just amazing!!
 I was feeling inspired by that meal this week, so I decided to recreate this meal using my own ingredients.

 Spring rolls are usually something you have in the summer since they are served cold, but I like to have them all year round.
 What I like about them is that you can use almost any ingredient as the “meat” filling.
-I’ve seen people use tofu, beef, assorted seafood, and even chicken.
+I’ve seen people use tofu, beef, nem nuong, Chinese sausage, and even chicken.
 My favorites are still the traditional ones: pork belly and shrimp.
 The sweetness and flavors of these two ingredients just go so well together.
 A close second is definitely the salmon I used in this iteration.
 Salmon has such a great natural flavor that goes well with the veggies and hoison dipping sauce.

 Salmon and Pork Loin Spring Rolls

-Cook the pork loin in 1 tablespoon of butter until it's brown on all sides.
+- Cook the pork loin in 1 tablespoon of butter until it's brown on all sides.
 This should take about 1-2 minutes depending how thick the pork slices are.
 Set aside.

-Use the last tablespoon of butter to cook the salmon.
+- Use the last tablespoon of butter to cook the salmon.
 This should take less than a minute since fish cooks pretty quickly.
 Set aside.

-Wet the rice paper with warm water and place over a flat surface.
+- Wet the rice paper with warm water and place over a flat surface.
 Put a few spoonfuls of pork loin or salmon in the center of the rice paper.
 (Or you can be adventurous and add both.)
 Add in a small amount of vermicelli, 2-3 strips of cucumber, 2-3 leaves of mint, and a 2 x 2 inch piece of lettuce.
 Put one side of the rice paper over the ingredients and roll it once.
 Tuck in the sides and roll the ingredients until it is complete.